Nappy 101 - A Guide to Cloth, Hybrid and Disposable Nappies

 Disposable nappies are just that - disposable.
 Use them once and put them in the bin.
 Their convenience makes them the most popular choice by far for Australian parents when it comes to nappies, with an estimation that 95% of babies are in disposables.
 Of course, the popularity of disposable nappies means that there's a wide range of nappies to choose from.
 Standard disposables are generally the ones that you find in supermarkets.
 Huggies, Pampers, Snugglers, Baby Love, and supermarket own brands like Comfy Bots and Homebrand, are a few of the standard disposables you'll find on the shelves.

 Becoming more widely available in the last few years, eco disposables are becoming more and more mainstream.
-These are brands like Bambo Nature, Moltex, Seventh Generation, ecoriginals and Naty by Nature.
-These have all the same features and convenience of standard disposables, but without the same environmental impact or many of the ingredients like perfumes and lotions.
+These are brands like Bambo Nature, Moltex, Muumi, ecoriginals, Noopii and Tooshies.
+These have all the same features and convenience of standard disposables, but with a much lower environmental impact or and without any of the nasties like perfumes and lotions.

 As with any product that claims it's green or more environmentally friendly than another, you need to do your homework and make sure that you're not falling for greenwash.
 You can check out Hello Charlie's Safer Disposable Nappy Cheat Sheet to help you navigate your way around disposables.